MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-troubleshoot-hgs.md

 1. Open local certificate manager (certlm.msc)
 2. Expand **Personal > Certificates** and find the signing or encryption certificate that you want to update.
 3. Right-click the certificate and select **All Tasks > Manage Private Keys**.
-4. Click **Add** to grant a new user access to the certificate's private key.
+4. Select **Add** to grant a new user access to the certificate's private key.
-5. In the object picker, enter the gMSA account name for HGS found earlier, then click **OK**.
+5. In the object picker, enter the gMSA account name for HGS found earlier, then select **OK**.
 6. Ensure the gMSA has **Read** access to the certificate.
-7. Click **OK** to close the permission window.
+7. Select **OK** to close the permission window.

 If you are running HGS on Server Core or are managing the server remotely, you will not be able to manage private keys using the local certificate manager.
 Instead, you will need to download the [Guarded Fabric Tools PowerShell module](https://www.powershellgallery.com/packages/GuardedFabricTools) which will allow you to manage the permissions in PowerShell.